missuo/missuo/README.md

 -  💼 I'm currently interning at PwC AC.
 -  👨‍🎓 I'm a student majoring in computer science.
--  👨‍💻 I'm currently learning Flutter and Salesforce.
+-  👨‍💻 I'm currently learning Flutter.
 -  🆕 I'm the owner of the **[AS206729](https://bgp.tools/AS206729)** autonomous system number.
 -  🌍 I like traveling, running, basketball(GSW fan).